akshatpathak26/EDA-Titanic/README.md

 # Titanic Data Analysis and Visualization

-This Jupyter notebook performs exploratory data analysis (EDA) and visualization on the Titanic dataset from Kaggle.
+EDA and visualization on the Titanic dataset from Kaggle.

 ## Contents